 Geographical location N48º 21’ 24” W123º 44’ 39”

 Sooke Bluffs Park can be reached from the Trans Canada Highway.
 Take the Langford Parkway exit and follow along to reach Sooke Road (Hwy 14).
 Follow highway 14 through Sooke to reach the West Coast Road.
 Continue along the West Coast Road to turn left onto the Whiffin Spit Road.
 Follow Whiffen Spit Road to reach Deerlope Road.
-Turn right and continue along as to turn left onto Narissa Road then left onto Bethany Place.
-There is limited parking near the trail to Sooke Bluffs Park.
+Look for parking along Deerlope Road.
+After parking stroll along Deerlope Road and turn left onto Narissa Road then left onto Bethany Place.
+There is limited parking near the trail to Sooke Bluffs Park and as Bethany Place is a strata neighborhood, please park along Deerlope Road.
 City buses travel along the West Coast Road.